mochul/BusyBookingsReport/index.md

 User Registration and Authentication:

 Users can create accounts with unique usernames and passwords.
-  Users can log in based on their role (customer/business admin).
+  Users can log in based on their role (customer/business).
   The system must reject invalid credentials and maintain session security.

 Business Onboarding:
   Business admins can register their businesses with a name, address, and availability.
   Businesses can specify operational hours and services offered.